CodeYellowBV/django-binder/docs/api.md

 #### Simple field filtering
 It is possible to filter on a field.
 The simplest example is `api/animal?.name=Scooby-Doo`.
 This will return the models where the name of the animal is exactly `Scooby-Doo`.

 To use a partial case-insensitive match, you can use `api/animal?.name:icontains`.
-Behind the scenes, Djangos [Field Lookup](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#field-lookups) are used.
+Behind the scenes, Djangos [Field Lookup](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#field-lookups) is used.
 This means that other lookups like `in` and `startswith` also work!

-Note that currently, it is not possible to search on many2many fields.
+Note that currently, it is not possible to search on many-to-many fields.

 #### More advanced searching